butayama/osteotomy_docker/docs-old/README.md

 Password protected test versions of the [Osteotomy](http://Osteotomy.de) and the [Documentation](http://81.169.231.230) website are already online.
+Locally the *documentation* is stored as git Project on
+hp-P8: E:\GitHub\Osteotomy-OP-planning-with-Blender

+Archived with FreeFileSync on Seagate_4T at:
+F:\Osteotomy-OP-planning-with-Blender

 # The web framework Flask
 [Project Homepage](https://flask.palletsprojects.com/en/1.1.x/).